Frequently Asked Questions

 How do I register for a class?

 Explore class options and details using SSP’s online registration system.
-Registration opens on March 7th, 2022 at noon for youth camps and adult classes.
+Registration dates for Summer 2024 will be posted early 2024.

 I want to learn how to sail